bruss22/bruss.toolkit/README.md

 To validate DPI behavior, configure the toolkit to trust the same CA certificate used by the firewall performing inspection.

 Configuration Steps
-	1. Copy the firewall DPI CA certificate to the system running the toolkit
+	1. Copy the firewall DPI CA certificate to the system running the toolkit.
+Tested on Ubuntu 24.04.3
 	2. Edit toolkit.py and set the certificate path:

-ca_cert = "/home/fortinet/toolkit/FGTSPI.cer"
+ca_cert = "/home/fortinet/toolkit/FGTDPI.cer"

 	3. Ensure TLS verification is enabled:

 insecure = False

 The toolkit will now establish TLS sessions that are fully inspectable by the firewall while maintaining certificate trust.

+verify DPI
+openssl s_client -connect www.yahoo.com:443 -servername www.yahoo.com -CAfile FGTDPI.cer -verify_return_error </dev/null

 ⸻